-Please see the updates page for more details regarding construction and our progress to date.
+Please refer to the updates page for more details.

 Halifax Water is tasked with providing regional wastewater services to meet the long-term requirements of the Beechville, Lakeside, Timberlea (BLT) Community, a 730 hectare area that will ultimately accommodate a population of approximately 30,000 persons.
 Currently, the serviced population within BLT (approximately 10,000 people) is served by the BLT Wastewater Treatment Facility (WWTF) located on the Nine Mile River, a small stream that discharges into Shad Bay.
 In addition, the new Brunello Estates development, designed to accommodate an ultimate serviced population of approximately 11,000 people, is to be brought on stream over the coming decades.
 The existing BLT WWTF has been in service for over 25 years and is now approaching its current design capacity of 4,545 cubic meters per day.